emsifa/Block/README.md

 Block is single file library,
 so you can easily install it without autoloader by following steps below:

-* Download this repo or just copy-paste `src/Block.php`
+* Download this repo or just download raw `src/Block.php`
 * Place it somewhere in your project.
 For example in `yourproject/lib/Block.php`.
 * Then include/require it to your code